BlackDeGamer/fifa-mobile-manual/_build/html/_sources/chapters/3_account_creation.md

 * Middle East & Africa
 * North America

 The assignment is based on your device’s location (IP address).
 The full list of countries assigned to each region can be found here.
-Once your account has been assigned to a region, your region assignment cannot be changed.

 The following are all the aspects that will be affected by the region segmentation: